 MY SON, TRISTAN

-We always believe that Tristan is a gift from God.
+We always believe that Tristan is a gift.
 Everyone is created in a different way with his or her uniqueness.
 Tristan’s challenges are part of who he is and should not be deemed as any form of negativity.
 Having that in mind, my husband and I wanted Tristan to been seen, got used to, understood, accepted and appreciated.

 The first step to achieve such a goal was to send him to our neighbourhood school, in a regular classroom.
 The journey has never been easy.
 Educators have different agendas, and some of them genuinely believed a segregated special ed setting would be a better option.
 Therefore, while holding on to what we believe in, we had to educate them in what is right for Tristan.